ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/06-step-2-update-integration-tests.md

 }
 ```

-Note that I hard-coded the mapping between folders and entity types, _despite_ knowing that Ember CLI pluralizes the entity type to name the folder.
+I hard-coded the mapping between folders and entity types, _despite_ knowing that Ember CLI pluralizes the entity type to name the folder.
 I didn't try to create a regular expression or install a package that has `singularize()` and `capitalize()`.

-The lesson is, take the simplest approach to quickly implement a step.
+In short, I took the simplest approach to quickly implement a step.
 Later, after finishing writing the codemod and writing more tests, we can revisit the steps and come up with better approaches.

 <details>